Olevenbaum/Mastermind/README.md

 > Furthermore you will need three extensions: OS, json and colorize.
 > These should be installed when executing the program the first time.
 >
-> Ifnot or any error occurs, you can install them by using the following commands at the path you saved the files:
+> If not or any error occurs, you can install them by using the following commands at the path you saved the files:
 >
 > - gem i os
 > - gem i json